Dan Milton Renfro - Mississippi's Best Community Newspaper

 Dan was a life long member of Vidalia Presbyterian Church where he was an Elder and his dad was a charter member.

-Leaving behind sweet memories in his wife Charlotte, sister Janie Holloway of Austin TX, nephew Erin Holloway, nephew Bryson Holloway and niece Breanna Holloway of Waco TX, two Step-sons- Phillip Kunkle of Ferriday and David Kunkle and his wife Donna of Sibley, MS, Stepdaughter Charlynn Griffin and her husband Clay of McCall Creek MS, granddaughter Charla Griffin, Uncle R.C.
+Leaving behind sweet memories in his wife Charlotte of Lake Concordia, sister Janie Holloway of Austin TX, nephew Erin Holloway, nephew Bryson Holloway and niece Breanna Holloway of Waco TX, two step-sons, Phillip Kunkle of Ferriday and David Kunkle and his wife Donna of Sibley, MS, stepdaughter Charlynn Griffin and her husband Clay of McCall Creek MS, granddaughter Charla Griffin, Uncle R.C.
 Fletcher of Orange, TX, Aunt Maudie Hodges of Madison, TN and numerous cousins and a host of friends.

+Pallbearers will be Jose Gutierrez, Erin Holloway, Ronnie Gardner, Paul Hargrave, Jim Graves and Gary Krize.

 The family will receive friends at Vidalia Presbyterian Church from 9 a.m. until 10 a.m., Thursday, September 10, 2020.
 To leave an online condolence for the family please visit www.youngsfh.com.